Chè Thái (Vietnamese Fruit Cocktail)

 Store Leftovers: Store assembled Che Thai in an airtight container in the refrigerator for up to 2 days.
 Stir well before serving, as the milk mixture may separate.
 Avoid freezing, as the fruits and jellies may lose their texture.

-Creative Ways to Enjoy Leftover Che Thai
+Fun Ways to Use Up Leftover Che Thai

 RECIPE

-Che Thai (Vietnamese Fruit Cocktail)
+The Ultimate Guide to Che Thai (Vietnamese Fruit Cocktail)

 Equipment